ibm-cloud-docs/vlans/about-vlans.md

 VLANs are central in directing traffic to your resources.
 You might never need to interact directly with any VLANs because they are managed automatically: they are assigned as needed and removed when not.

 A VLAN is a network concept.
 VLANs allow you to create broadcast domains at the [OSI Model](https://en.wikipedia.org/wiki/OSI_model){:external} layer 2 level, the _data link layer_.
 VLANs provide one method of packet identification, and they allow multiple workloads to coexist on the same physical equipment.
-For more information about VLANs, refer to [this article](https://en.wikipedia.org/wiki/Virtual_LAN){:external}.
+For more information about VLANs, see [this article](https://en.wikipedia.org/wiki/Virtual_LAN){:external}.
 {:shortdesc}

 ## Types of VLANs